rola93/altBotUY/README.md

 # altBot
-This is a twitter bot to promote the usage of alt_text to describe images in Twitter.
+[@AltBotUY](https://twitter.com/AltBotUY) is a twitter bot to promote the usage of alt_text to describe images in Twitter.

 [Alternative text (alt_text)](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Accessibility/Alternative_text_for_images)
  is text associated with an image that serves the same purpose and conveys the same essential information as